-available on the Sponsor's website at www.vaneck.com, or any successor thereto.
+information will be published as of the close of business available on the Sponsor's website at www.vaneck.com, or any successor thereto.
 The NAV for the Trust will be calculated by the Administrator once a day and will be disseminated daily to all market participants at the same time.
-Quotation and last-sale information regarding the Shares will be disseminated through the facilities of the Consolidated Tape Association ("CTA").
+Quotation and last-sale information regarding the Shares will be disseminated through the facilities of the CTA.
 The Trust will also disseminate its holdings on a daily basis on its website.

-The Intraday Indicative Value ("IIV") will be updated during Regular Trading Hours to reflect changes in the value of the Trust's ether holdings during the trading day.
-The IIV may differ from the NAV because NAV is calculated, using the closing price of the Benchmark. once a day at 4:00 p.m.
-Eastern time whereas the IIV draws prices from the last trade on each ether platform to produce a relevant, real-time price.
+The IIV will be updated during Regular Trading Hours to reflect changes in the value of the Trust's ether holdings during the trading day.
+The IIV may differ from the NAV because NAV is calculated, using the closing value of the Benchmark, once a day at 4:00 p.m.
+Eastern time whereas the IIV draws prices from the last trade on each constituent platform to produce a relevant, real-time price.
 The IIV disseminated during Regular Trading Hours should not be viewed as an actual real-time update of the NAV, which will be calculated only once at the end of each trading day.
 The Trust will provide an IIV per Share updated every 15 seconds, as calculated by the Exchange or a third-party financial data provider during the Exchange's Regular Trading Hours (9:30 a.m. to 4:00 p.m.
 E.T.).
-The IIV will be widely disseminated on a per Share basis every 15 seconds during the Exchange's Regular Trading Hours through the facilities of the consolidated tape association (CTA) and Consolidated Quotation System (CQS) high speed lines.
+The IIV will be widely disseminated on a per Share basis every 15 seconds during the Exchange's Regular Trading Hours through the facilities of the CTA and CQS high speed lines.
 In addition, the IIV will be available through on-line information services such as Bloomberg and Reuters.